fporciel-nous-dev/fporciel-nous-dev/README.md

 + **Text Editors:** I primarily use Vim and Emacs.
 Vim for its modal efficiency and sheer power; Emacs for its unparalleled extensibility and for the times when Vim's learning curve proves too steep.

-## Hobbies & Creative Ventures
+## <a name="six"><wbr></a>Hobbies & Creative Ventures

-<a name="six"><wbr></a>When I take a break from work, study and reading, I enjoy the immersive worlds of video games.
-Lately, my focus has
-shifted from playing to creating, as I am learning game development with the Godot engine, drawn by its open-source philosophy and powerful feature set.
+When I take a break from work, study and reading, I enjoy the immersive worlds of video games.
+Lately, my focus has shifted from playing to creating, as I am learning game development with the Godot engine, drawn by its open-source philosophy and powerful feature set.